 Medicare does not cover long-term assisted living costs.

-However, Minnesota Medicaid may provide limited assistance through Home and Community-Based Services (HCBS) waiver programs administered by the Minnesota Department of Human Services, which help eligible seniors receive care in community-based settings rather than institutional facilities.
+Minnesota Medicaid may provide limited assistance through Home and Community-Based Services (HCBS) waiver programs administered by the Minnesota Department of Human Services.
+These programs help eligible seniors receive care in community-based settings rather than institutional facilities.

 Important considerations: